Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Evaluation of neutrino oscillation parameters

 The absolute mass of the neutrinos allowed by the neutrino oscillation data \cite{Esteban:2020cvm} is shown in Fig. \ref{fig: m1_m2_m3}.
-Expectedly the small solar mass gap $(\Delta m_{21}^2 \sim \mathcal{O}(10^{-5} \text{ eV}^2)$ results in the allowed parameter space to shrink considerably in the $m_1 - m_2$ plane, resembling $m_1 \simeq m_2$ for both normal and inverted mass ordering.
+Expectedly the small solar mass gap $\Delta m_{21}^2 \sim \mathcal{O}(10^{-5} \text{ eV}^2)$ results in the allowed parameter space to shrink considerably in the $m_1 - m_2$ plane, resembling $m_1 \simeq m_2$ for both normal and inverted mass ordering.
 Given the larger atmospheric mass gap $\Delta m_{31}^2 \sim \mathcal{O}(10^{-3} \text{ eV}^2)$ the $m_3$ values are above (below) the $m_1 - m_2$ line given that $m_3 \gg m_1 (m_1 \gg m_3)$ for NH (IH) scenario.
 In Fig. \ref{fig: th_totalmass} the total mass of all the active neutrinos $\sum m_\nu$ is depicted with respect to the reactor mixing angle $\theta_{13}$.
-The bound on relativistic degrees of freedom from the Planck data \cite{Planck:2018vyg} translates to a upper bound on the sum over neutrino masses.
+There is a cosmological upper bound on the sum over neutrino masses as measured by the Planck Collaboration \cite{Planck:2018vyg}.
 As a result a considerable portion of allowed points for IH gets disfavoured while almost the entire region of NH remains consistent.

 The effective Majorana mass parameter defined as $m_{\beta \beta} = \big\vert \sum_i m_i U_{ei}^2 \big \vert $ that is directly sensitive to neutrinoless double beta decay experiments have been plotted against the lowest neutrino mass in Fig. \ref{fig: majorana_mass_plot}.
-Similarly the allowed region in the parameter space of the Jarlskog invariant $J_\text{CP}$ and the CP violating phase $\delta_\text{CP}$ is displayed in Fig. \ref{fig: delta_jcp_plot} as can be read off from these two figures a large number of data points remains in agreement with the neutrinoless double beta decay experiments and measurements of the CP phase at neutrino factories.
+Similarly the allowed region in the parameter space of the Jarlskog invariant $J_\text{CP}$ and the CP violating phase $\delta_\text{CP}$ is displayed in Fig. \ref{fig: delta_jcp_plot}.
+In our numerical scan we have taken care of the degeneracies arising from the inverse of a sine function in estimating $\delta_\text{CP}$.
+As can be read off from these two figures a large number of data points remains in agreement with the neutrinoless double beta decay experiments and measurements of the CP phase at neutrino factories.

-We conclude that the SDT model is capable surviving the present neutrino constraints.
+We conclude that the SDT model is capable of surviving the present neutrino constraints.
 Armed with this we will now explore the possibility of leptogenesis within the framework of SDT model.